 We welcome students from all over Europe for foundation, undergraduate and postgraduate courses, English language studies and university preparation courses.

 Students from the EU, and from around the world are a valued and important part of our campus community.
 We have welcomed students from 17 European countries onto 27 courses including business, art and design, media and computing to social science and sport.

-EU referendum - note for prospective students applying for 2018 and 2019 entry
+EU referendum/Brexit - note for 2018 and 2019 students and applicants

 A statement made by Jo Johnson on 21 April 2017 confirmed that EU students applying to the University of Gloucestershire in the 2018/19 academic year will remain eligible for undergraduate, masters and postgraduate financial support.
 The statement also confirms that EU students will remain eligible for student loans and Research Council studentships for the duration of their course.

 A further statement made by Education Secretary Damian Hinds on 2 July 2018 confirmed that students from the European Union starting courses in England in the 2019/20 academic year will continue to be eligible for ‘home fee status’, which means they will be charged the same tuition fees as UK students.
 They will also be able to access financial support for the duration of their course on the same basis as 2018/19 academic year.
 Financial support applies to undergraduate and postgraduate courses at English institutions, as well as postgraduate training support from UK Research and Innovation (UKRI) through the Research Councils for UK wide institutions.

 - Current EU students studying in the UK will continue to receive UK Tuition Fee Loans and grants until they finish their course.

 - Applications for loans and/or grants for students starting in 2019 will be assessed against existing eligibility criteria, and will be provided in the normal way.